Skip to main content

 APN Setting

 The MG provides the capability to override the default APN settings via the dashboard.
-APN can be configured on Dashboard under the Uplink tab.
+APN can be configured on dashboard under the Uplink tab.

 • If there is a second SIM card on slot 2, then the APN settings can be applied in advance before activating the SIM card.
-On a new factory unit, the MG41/51 will detect if the SIM card is inserted on slot 2 but will not show the SIM information (ICCID, IMSI , MSISDN) until the MG41/51 activates slot 2.
-Once the MG41 /51 detects the information of the SIM card on SIM slot 2, it will cache this information once activated even after the SIM card slot is changed to slot 1.
+On a new factory unit, the MG will detect if the SIM card is inserted on slot 2 but will not show the SIM information (ICCID, IMSI , MSISDN) until the MG41/51 activates slot 2.
+Once the MG detects the information of the SIM card on SIM slot 2, it will cache this information once activated even after the SIM card slot is changed to slot 1.

 clipboard_eb818d265032566d656652feccae16e4f.png